Jim Bob: Biography

-Jim Bob's autobiography, Goodnight Jim Bob – On The Road With Carter The Unstoppable Sex Machine, was published by Cherry Red Books in 2004.
-The sequel, Jim Bob from Carter, was published by Cherry Red Books on 23 March 2019.
-The double novel A Godawful Small Affair and Harvey King Unboxes His Family, written under the name J.B.
-Morrison, was published by Cherry Red Books in March 2020.

-The 26-second song "2020 WTF!" was released in March 2020 on Cherry Red Records.
-It was the first single from Jim Bob's August 2020 album, Pop Up Jim Bob.
-The second single, "Jo's Got Papercuts", followed in June, and a third, "If it Ain't Broke", was released in July.

-The album Pop Up Jim Bob was released on Cherry Red Records on 14 August 2020.
-Entering the official UK album chart at number 26, it was Jim Bob's first top-30 LP since Carter The Unstoppable Sex Machine.
+The album Pop Up was released on Cherry Red Records in August 2020, peaking on the official UK album chart at number 26.
 Jim Bob's 13th solo album, Who Do We Hate Today, was released on Cherry Red Records on 20 August 2021 and reached 34 in the UK album charts, his second top-40 solo LP.
+His 14th solo album, Thanks For Reaching Out was released on Cherry Red Records in June 2023 and peaked at number 9 on the UK Independent Albums Chart.

+Morrison released his autobiography, Goodnight Jim Bob: On the Road with Carter the Unstoppable Sex Machine, in 2004.
+His debut novel, Storage Stories, which took six years to write, was released on the day of a UK general election, 6 May 2010, by Ten Forty Books.

 Solo discography

 All releases credited as Jim Bob unless otherwise stated.
 See Carter USM and Jamie Wednesday for those bands' discographies.